Published June 18, 2018 in Warp & Woof

 So, if you want to ownyour online experience with virtual friends, and this should be everybody’s goal, you should feel that meet-ups are optional, not required.
 You always have the agency to decide what you want to share with your virtual friends.
 Your avatar is under your control.
 But, you must maintain respect for your friends’ feelings – don’t force anything on them that they may not want – just as in real life.

-Remember to give lots of positive reinforcement to your online friends – we all crave “.”
+Remember to give lots of positive reinforcement to your online friends – we all crave “narcissistic supply.”
 On Facebook, those reaction emojis go a long way, but comments go even further.
-Despite his secret algorithm, Mark Zuckerberg’s famous “ ” of 2017 seems to encourage this.
+Despite his secret algorithm, Mark Zuckerberg’s famous “manifesto” of 2017 seems to encourage this.
 Avoid trolls, unfriend and block them as necessary – and stay away from Facebook Discussion Groups that don’t adequately police trolling.
 Nobody has time for the negative stuff.
 And, walking away is invisible online.